-The decision to readmit a scholar after the end of the scholar's expulsion term or to admit a previously expelled scholar from another school district or charter school who has not been readmitted/admitted to another school or school district at the end of the scholar's expulsion term, shall be in the sole discretion of the Board of Directors following a meeting with the Superintendent or designee and the scholar and parent/guardian or representative to determine whether the scholar poses a threat to others or will be disruptive to the school environment.
+The decision to readmit a scholar after the end of the scholar's expulsion term or to admit a previously expelled scholar from another school district or charter school who has not been readmitted/admitted to another school or school district at the end of the scholar's expulsion term, shall be in the sole discretion of the Board of Directors following a meeting with the Superintendent or designee and the scholar and parent/guardian or representative to determine whether the scholar has successfully completed the rehabilitation plan and to determine whether the scholar poses a threat to others or will be disruptive to the school environment.
 The Superintendent or designee shall make a recommendation to the Board of Directors following the meeting regarding his or her determination.
 The Board shall then make a final decision regarding readmission during the closed session of a public meeting, reporting out any action taken during closed session consistent with the requirements of the Brown Act.
-The scholar's readmission to the CCS' capacity at the time the scholar seeks readmission or admission to the Charter School.
+The scholar's readmission is also contingent upon the CCS' capacity at the time the scholar seeks readmission or admission to the Charter School.